Macintosh conversion: Legality

 By definition, a Macintosh conversion is an aftermarket modification of a previously purchased, genuine Apple Mac computer or laptop, while preserving the core components required to run the Mac operating system, such as the donor Mac's motherboard.
-Retaining the core Mac computer inside the Mac conversion avoids any of the copyright misuse, DMCA or Mac operating system licensing issues that forms the basis of the legal threat unlicensed Mac clone manufacturers have to face.
+Conversions are thus completely compatible with Macintosh software, and avoid any of the copyright misuse, DMCA or Mac operating system licensing issues that form the basis of the legal threat unlicensed Mac clone manufacturers have to face.

+Apple's 1986 agreement to sell Macintosh computers to Dynamac at a discounted price indicated the former's tolerance of the latter company's conversions.
+Other companies stated that they were also negotiating with Apple, but would continue to purchase Macs at retail for conversion without such an agreement.
+Apple only sold complete computers for conversion, refusing to sell individual components such as motherboards despite conversion vendors' wishes, although inviting them to become value-added resellers.
 The performance of aftermarket modifications is in the U.S. protected by the First-sale doctrine and similar legal concepts in most other countries.
 Its legality has been tested through litigation, most notably in the automotive industry, where automobile manufacturers have attempted to hinder or suppress automotive aftermarket businesses by means of copyright and/or patent infringement lawsuits.

 The application of the aftermarket process makes for a critical legal distinction between Macintosh conversions and Macintosh clones.
 Whereas none of the Mac conversions of the companies listed below have seen legal action, Psystar, an unlicensed Mac clone maker, was sued by Apple in federal court within months of the introduction of their first Mac clones.